TuanaCelik/should-i-follow/README.md

 ### Try it out on [🤗 Spaces](https://huggingface.co/spaces/deepset/should-i-follow)

-##### A simple app to get an overview of what the twitter user has been posting about and their tone
+##### A simple app to get an overview of what the Mastodon user has been posting about and their tone

 This is a demo just for fun 🥳
-This repo contains a streamlit application that given a Twitter username, tells you what type of things they've been posting about lately, their tone, and the languages they use.
+This repo contains a streamlit application that given a Mastodon username, tells you what type of things they've been posting about lately, their tone, and the languages they use.
 It uses the LLM by OpenAI `text-davinci-003`.

 It's been built with [Haystack](https://haystack.deepset.ai) using the [`PromptNode`](https://docs.haystack.deepset.ai/docs/prompt_node) and by creating a custom [`PromptTemplate`](https://docs.haystack.deepset.ai/docs/prompt_node#templates)